taPMeppeSols/grav-theme-tapmorph-trapezes/README.md

 * paste it in `__YOUR_SITE__/user/data/tapmorph-trapezes/SubscribersCustom.php` and
 * adapt the `protected` functions to your liking.

+Good luck. :smiley: :muscle: :metal:

 ## Preview :see_no_evil: :hear_no_evil: :speak_no_evil:
-The theme created as response to our need for a simple and lightweight solution for the online presence of our team.
-Therefore, currently there is no better preview than our [homepage](https://tapmeppe.solutions).<br>
+The theme created as response to our need for a simple and lightweight solution for the online presence of our team. ~~Therefore, currently there is no better preview than our [homepage](https://tapmeppe.solutions).<br>
-You can alternatively visit the [demo site](https://demo.trapezes.tapmeppe.solutions).
+You can alternatively visit the [demo site](https://demo.trapezes.tapmeppe.solutions).~~

 The following browsers have been test and are fully supported:
 - Windows 10 x64-bit